 In 1994, 200,000 people got sick from eating Schwan’s ice cream that had been transported by a distribution truck that contained eggs contaminated with Salmonella.

 Other recent dairy outbreaks include a 2014 outbreak of Listeria in cheese and dairy products produced by Oasis Brands.
 At least 5 people got sick and 1 died.
 In 2013, 6 people were infected with Listeria in Crave Brothers Farmstead Cheese Company cheese products—1 person died as a result of their illness.

 See all related food poisoning lawsuits our attorneys covered so far.

 Do I Have a Peekaboo Ice Cream Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Peekaboo Ice Cream Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Peekaboo Ice Cream Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria infection cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating Peekaboo Ice Cream, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a lawsuit and we can help.